algolia-samples/algolia-postgres-db/post/part2.md

 ## Getting started

-Let's go through again what you need to get started as we [did in the earlier post](./part2.md).
+Let's go through what you need get started as seen in the repository [README](https://github.com/algolia-samples/algolia-postgres-db/blob/master/README.md).

 All components and depenencies are described in the `docker-compose.yml` file.